Janja Vidmar

 Janja Vidmar (born 23 March 1962 in Ptuj, Slovenia [then as SR Slovenia in SFR Yugoslavia]) is a Slovenian author and screenwriter.
-She is One of Slovenia's most acclaimed authors of youth literature (Princeska z napako, Debeluška, Zoo, Pink, Kebarie, ...), and is recently tackling adult literature as well (Tretja možnost).
+She is one of Slovenia's most acclaimed authors of youth literature (including Princeska z napako, Debeluška, Zoo, Pink, and Kebarie) and is recently tackling adult literature as well (Tretja možnost).

 Life, influences and awards

 Before her elementary school, the family moved to Maribor, where Vidmar graduated from elementary school and enrolled in the First Grammar School there.
 After completing her studies in Ljubljana, she graduated in junior literature and pedagogy at the Faculty of Education in Maribor.
 She is a professor of Slovene language and pedagogy.

 Janja Vidmar was born early enough in the history of her homeland to live through two subsequent countries and under four presidents, yet late enough to be under the spell of rock and roll that dictates the rhythm of her writing.
 She creates, plays sports and lives in Maribor.
 Unless a nearby vineyards-covered hill comes down around her ears, she’ll remain for the time being a thorn in the side of various apologists for the catechism, adapted for everyday use.
 Her literary rock n’ roll conceals an inquiry of individual conscience.

 Through her contemporary issues oriented works this winner of international and domestic literary awards engages young readers in individual exploration of important ethical questions.
 Meager writers’ fees, a teenage daughter and obese tomcats provide her with excellent working and creative conditions in her home town of Maribor.
 Janja Vidmar wrote over 50 books, many screenplays, dramatic texts and radio plays and has received many national and international awards for her works: The Večernica Award 1998, The Desetnica Award 2006 and The Večernica Award 2008, The Medaglia d’oro Award and The Golden Accolade at the international literary competition Parole senza frontiere in Trento, Italy 1999 and 2003.
 Her book, My Nina, was selected by the IBBY Documentation Centre for Young People with Disabilities, Sandvika, Norway, within the project “Important Books for Young People with Special Needs” and her award winning book, Pink, was included in White Ravens in Internationale Jugend Bibliothek Munich.
 She also made the IBBY Honour List 2010 with her book Angie at the IBBY international congress in Compostela 2010.
 Her works have been translated into German, Croatian, Serbian and Italian.
 In addition, two TV series and two motion pictures have been produced based on her screenplays.
 She also wrote screenplays for two short films for European Broadcasting Union.